-The research project option is intended for students following a professional career path in public policy or public administration.
-In the project, students propose and carry out research or applied work related to an issue or problem they are interested in studying.
-The project is conducted under the direction of a faculty supervisor and a project supervisory committee.
-The research project is submitted in a written report to the faculty supervisor and is evaluated by a project examining committee.
-This is a "Milestone."
-Pass/Fail
+The research paper option is intended for students following a professional or research-oriented career path in public policy or public administration.
+Students propose and carry out in-depth research or applied analysis of a policy or public administration issue or problem under the direction of a faculty supervisor and a second reader.
+This is a "Milestone".